Ircam-WAM/Alessandria/README.md

 <pre>git clone https://gitlab.com/openlabmatera/alessandria.git
 cd alessandria
 python setup.py install</pre>

+* Note: if you get errors while the *pillow* module is being installed, it's probably because some libraries are missing on your system.
+On Debian Jessie, execute:
+<pre>apt-get install libjpeg-dev libghc-zlib-dev</pre>

 ### Setting up a Django project
 If you don't want to use an existing django project, create one: